 I looked at John's car in my driveway and estimated that the damage to his car was in the order of at least $5,000.
 Yes, John's insurer would have paid for the repair, but John would be out of pocket for the $800 excess and for the next few years, he would be paying a higher CTP insurance premium and also a higher comprehensive car insurance premium.
 Without that black box data, even though the accident was not John's fault, if the other driver refused to admit fault and John had to claim on his own insurance policy, the accident would cost him at least $1,500 in the excess fee and increased premiums over the next couple of years.

 So John drove away from my place feeling very relieved - and fortified by Ziggy's famous coffee - knowing that he literally had the other driver by the balls because of the hard evidence from his Vacron black box recorder.
 He just saved himself from a pile of litigation, arguments, insurance problems and increased premiums, because with that evidence, he does not even have to involve his insurance company.
+I believe that John had his car repaired at the other driver's expense and obviously did not pay any insurance excess.

 I know how it works because much the same happened to me some years ago.
 My car was rammed in the rear by another car.
 I was lucky in respect of the fact that it was a rear-end collision and there was therefore no doubt about the other driver being at fault.
 After speaking to a friend in the insurance business, he advised me to not make a claim on my own policy, but make a claim directly against the other driver and demand full repairs and also Demurrage.
 What happened to me is exactly what happens in just about all similar circumstances.
 I am telling you this, so that you will learn how to handle accidents that were not your fault.